Do you know what your organization’s content lifecycle looks like? Do you have a plan for managing it as a whole?

 During the next stages of the content lifecycle—creation and approvals—they seek and secure spend, then allocate resources to develop and deliver stories with various types of content, such as images, videos, 3D graphics, or copy based on this intricate mix.

-The middle stages of the content lifecycle are where marketers manage and distribute and their content across channels and local markets.
+The middle stages of the content lifecycle are where marketers manage and distribute their content across channels and local markets.

 The final phase of the content lifecycle—performance—is when marketers seek to reuse or archive the content.

 They can use various analysis to monitor content performance such as downloads, views, likes or shared metrics.
-Then based on such metrics, they must seek to reuse their valuable content by by localizing it to specific markets or regions, as well as their various buyer personas.
+Then based on such metrics, they must seek to reuse their valuable content by localizing it to specific markets or regions, as well as to their various buyer personas.